 Azathioprine is often used in people who receive an organ transplant to prevent the body from rejecting the new organ by suppressing the body’s immune system.
-It is also used to treat rheumatoid arthritis, which is a condition where a person’s body attacks their own joints.
+It’s also used to treat rheumatoid arthritis, which is a condition where a person’s body attacks their own joints.

-Mercaptopurine is known to stop cancer cells from growing.
+Mercaptopurine, also called 6-MP, is known to stop cancer cells from growing.
 This drug is often used to treat leukemia.
-In people with Crohn’s, mercaptopurine can induce remission.
+In people with Crohn’s, mercaptopurine can help maintain remission.

 Mercaptopurine can reduce the production of white and red blood cells.
 Your physician will likely want to conduct regular blood tests to ensure there is no damage to your bone marrow.
-You may also be tested for TPMT deficiency, which is an enzyme deficiency that could decrease the number of cells responsible for providing immunity.
+You may also be tested for TPMT deficiency, which can affect your immune system.

 Other side effects of mercaptopurine can include: